Using Advanced Go Features to Detect Stale Code

 }

-For every component interface I, weaver generate generates a pair of structs to execute I's methods as remote procedure calls.
-One of the structs acts as a client, and the other acts as a server.
-For the Calculator component, for example, weaver generate generates
+to execute I's methods as remote procedure calls.
+One of the structs acts as a

-1. a client struct called calc_client_stub and
+- a client struct called

-2. a server struct called calc_server_stub.
+calc_client_stuband - a server struct called

-The client struct implements interface I, and weaver generate generates code to check this at compile time:
+The client struct implements interface I, and weaver generate generates code

 // Check that calc_client_stub implements the Calculator interface.